morrownr/8821cu-20210916/README.md

 ### Installation Steps

 Note: The installation instructions are for the novice user.
 Experienced users are welcome to alter the installation to meet their needs.
-Support will be provided based on the steps below.
+Support will be provided, on a best effort basis, based on the steps below.

 #### Step 1: Open a terminal (e.g. Ctrl+Alt+T)